-Amish Cinnamon Sweet Bread
+Amish Cinnamon Sweet Bread Recipe

 We used to make Amish Friendship Bread often.
 Every home in my family had the starter on their kitchen counter for a few months.
 We eventually had to take a break but it has been years now and we are baking bread again!
-I found a good starter recipe on Pinterest and got this tradition going again for our Fall this year.
-Everyone has been excited and looking forward to this homemade treat.

 Why Ferment for 10 Days?